MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndischimney/ns-ndischimney-_ndis_protocol_offload_block_list.md

 Query, update, invalidate, or terminate offload: Not an allowed status value.

-#### NDIS_STATUS_OFFLOAD_TCP_XMIT_BUFFER

-Initiate offload: The offload target failed to offload the state associated with the
-       NDIS_PROTOCOL_OFFLOAD_BLOCK_LIST structure because the offload target could not allocate enough TCP transmit buffers.

-Query, update, invalidate, or terminate offload: Not an allowed status value.

 #### NDIS_STATUS_OFFLOAD_VLAN_ENTRIES

 Initiate offload: The offload target has run out of resources for tracking additional VLAN IDs.